Using survey weights

 Survey weights in timesaveR

 Many functions in the timesaveR package have alternatives that accept survey objects instead of dataframes.
 These functions are designated by the svy_ prefix.
+The svy_ functions ensure that all calculations (means, correlations, tests) account for survey weights, providing accurate population estimates rather than sample statistics.
 To use them, you will first need to use the srvyr package to create a survey object based on the dataframe.

 Below, I show some analyses of the European Social Survey 2014 data using the correct survey weights.